gvwilson/thirdbit/src/fiction/cloudherd/index.md

 nodding his thanks to Noxy as she set a cup in front of him.
 "But I'm glad we were here to be useful."

-The two adults talked about unimportant things after that as Noxy fought to keep her eyes open.
+Noxy fought to keep her eyes open as the two adults talked about unimportant things.
 The second time she yawned,
 Sergeant Dorbu smiled,
 drained his chai,